Wachusett Regional School District

 Wachusett Regional School District was founded in 1955 and comprises the Massachusetts towns of Holden, Paxton, Princeton, Rutland, and Sterling.
 The district's central office is located in the Old Jefferson Elementary School in Jefferson, Massachusetts.

 Leadership

-The district is led by Superintendent Darryll McCall and Deputy Superintendent Robert Berlo.
+The district is led by Superintendent James Reilly and Assistant Superintendent Jon Krol.

 Schools

 The district consists of 13 schools: one regional high school, three middle schools, six elementary schools, two K-8 schools and one early childhood center.